RobbieRotten/obsidian/content/UTS Law Notes/Public International Law Notes.md

     - Claimed it was in fact an American schooner called The Exchange.
     - Issue: Did the court have jurisdiction to consider whether the vessel should be seized and returned to party who claimed they were rightful owner?
       - Court held lacked jurisdiction because French navy vessel enjoyed immunity
-    - “..
+    - "..
 Perfect equality and absolute independence of sovereigns… have given rise to a class of cases in which every sovereign is understood to waive the exercise of a part of that complete exclusive territorial jurisdiction which has been stated to be the attribute of every nation…a public armed ship…constitutes a part of the military force of her nation; acts under the immediate and direct command of the sovereign; is employed by him [sic] in national objects…interference cannot take place without affecting his power and his dignity.
-The implied licence, therefore, under which such vessel enters the friendly port, may reasonably be construed….as containing an exemption from the jurisdiction of the sovereign within whose territory she claims the right of hospitality..”
+The implied licence, therefore, under which such vessel enters the friendly port, may reasonably be construed….as containing an exemption from the jurisdiction of the sovereign within whose territory she claims the right of hospitality.."
 Per Marshall CJ
   - State Immunity- Restrictive immunity
     - I Congreso Del Partido [1983] 1 A.C.
 244
       - Cubazucar (a cuban state owned enterprise) contracted to sell two ship loads of sugar to a Chilean company shipped on two vessels (Playa Larga and the Marble Islands) owned by another Cuban state enterprise Mambisa.